Welcome to the official website of the Summer Village of WestCove. Alberta.

 Here you can read the latest top stories

-The Floating Pier beside the boat launch will be put into the water for the 2019 season once the boat launch project is completed by Fisheries and Oceans Canada.
-At this time, we do not have a completion date.
+The Floating Pier beside the boat launch will be put into the water for the 2019 season once the boat launch project is completed by Fisheries and Oceans Canada (DFO).
+DFO has started their work on the Summer Village Boat Launch, once completed and once the work is accepted and signed off by the Summer Village, the floating pier will be installed.
+All residents are thanked for their patience through this construction period.

-Please be advised that the swing set at the playgound will be closed until it can be repaired.
+Please be advised that the playgound will be closed until it can be repaired.
+We are currently in the process of getting assessments from various contractors.

 2019 Annual Newsletter - download your copy here